lakras/bio-helper-scripts/README.md

    _Usage: `perl download_files.pl [file with list of files to download] [optional output directory]`_

 - [`bulk_replace.pl`](/misc/bulk_replace.pl): Replaces all occurrences of values to mapped replacement values.
-Values to replace must be surrounded by whitespace or at the start or end of a line.
+Values to replace must be surrounded by whitespace or appear at the start or end of a line.

    _Usage: `perl bulk_replace.pl [tab-separated file mapping current values (first column) to new values (second column)] [path of file in which to replace values] [path of second file in which to replace values] [etc.]`_